-If you have a home equity lines of credit, you probably know your HELOC terms include two main phases: the HELOC draw period and the repayment period.
-Combined, these two periods typically last up to 25 years.
+If you have a home equity line of credit, you probably know that your HELOC includes two main phases: the HELOC draw period and the HELOC repayment period.

-Know when your draw period expires
+Know exactly when your draw period expires

 Understand what you’ll owe if you enter the repayment period